 The time, amount and method of application of glyphosate-based herbicides is specific to the crop and target weed species.
 Farmers often undergo training to use herbicides and they work to adhere to label instructions.
 They also monitor crops closely and use data analytics to help apply in the right amount, at the right time, and in the right places.

 - Every year, up to 40 percent of the world’s potential harvests are lost to damaging pests, including weeds.1

 - 30,000 different types of weeds2 compete with crops for space, water and light.

-- Farmers who apply glyphosate have greater success in the fight against invasive weeds, while those who do not use glyphosate can experience harvest losses of up to 22 percent.5
+- Farmers who apply glyphosate have greater success in the fight against weeds, while those who do not use glyphosate can experience harvest losses of up to 22 percent.5

 We want to explain the benefits that science and innovation can deliver in agriculture while championing what’s important to people: safe, healthy and affordable food that is produced in an environmentally sustainable manner.
 Improving access to the science behind our products is a key part of our Transparency Initiative.

 https://link.springer.com/chapter/10.1007/978-1-4612-1156-3_2 [Retrieved February 12, 2019]